 Goodmans LLP

-Bay Adelaide Centre - West Tower 333 Bay Street, Suite 3400 Toronto, ON M5H 2S7 Canada
+Bay Adelaide Centre - West Tower

+333 Bay Street, Suite 3400

+Toronto, ON M5H 2S7

+Canada

-Tel: +1 416 597 4216 Email: jpasquariello@goodmans.ca URL: www.goodmans.ca
+Tel: +1 416 597 4216

+Email: jpasquariello@goodmans.ca

+URL: www.goodmans.ca
-Andrew Harmes is an associate in the Corporate Restructuring Group at Goodmans LLP.

-Andrew is developing his practice in the areas of corporate and commercial law, with an emphasis on corporate restructurings and related transactions.
+Andrew Harmes is an associate in the Restructuring Group at Goodmans, which is consistently and widely recognised as Canada's best and leading corporate restructuring practice.
+His practice focuses on the areas of corporate and commercial law, with an emphasis on corporate restructurings and related transactions.
 His experience includes recapitalisations, acquisitions, commercial financing transactions, receivership proceedings, and corporate and insolvency restructurings.
+Andrew is recognised as a Rising Star by IFLR 1000, The Legal 500 Canada and the Legal Media Group's Expert Guides, and is also recognised by Best Lawyers: Ones to Watch in Canada for Insolvency and Financial Restructuring Law.